Al Nevins

-Albert "Al" Nevins (born Albert Tepper; May 3, 1915 – January 25, 1965) was an American musician, producer, arranger, guitarist and violinist.
+Albert Nevins (born Albert Tepper; May 3, 1915 – January 25, 1965) was an American musician, producer, arranger, guitarist and violinist.
 He was also a member of pop trio The Three Suns, and is considered one of the major forces behind the evolution of the 1950s music into the early 1960s pop/rock music.

 The Three Suns

 Al Nevins was born in Washington, D.C. in 1915.
 In 1939, in partnership with his brother, accordionist Morty Nevins and his cousin, organist Artie Dunn, he founded The Three Suns.
 The band was signed to RCA Victor.

 Al Nevins' song "Twilight Time" (co-written with Morty Nevins and Buck Ram) made it to the American Top 20.
 (The song was covered by The Platters, who were managed by Ram, and their version sold more than 4 million copies.)
 It was followed by a very successful cover of "Peg o' My Heart", which became one of the best-selling records of 1947 in the United States, staying for 16 weeks on the US Billboard chart, and peaking at #2.

 In 1954, Al Nevins left the band due to ill health, to be replaced on Three Suns recordings by George Barnes, Johnny Buck (aka Bucky Pizzarelli), and later by Joe Negri.